adolby/Kryvo/README.md

 Qt is licensed under the GNU Lesser General Public License version 2.1.
 Read the Qt License file or go to https://www.gnu.org/licenses/lgpl-2.1.html for more information about the license.
 Qt source code is available at https://code.qt.io.

-## Developers
+## Developers / Contributing

 If you'd like to contribute to Kryvo, you can fork the project on GitHub and submit a pull request.

+## Building from source
-To build Kryvo, you'll need Qt 5.2 (or later), Botan 1.11.32, and a C++14 capable compiler (for make_unique).
+To build Kryvo, you'll need Qt 5.2 (or later), and a C++14 capable compiler.

+Kryvo uses encryption provider plugins to interface with encryption libraries.

+The Botan encryption provider plugin includes and builds the source files of Botan 2.7 (amalgamation) and zlib 1.2.11.

 Amalgamation configurations of Botan are included in the source tree to simplify the build setup.

-Android requires a small patch that implements std::string to_string(), which is missing from the NDK STL.
+Android requires a small patch that implements std::string to_string(), which is missing from the NDK STL version 10e.
 The patch, android_to_string.hpp, is included by botan_all.h.
-Both files are located at src/cryptography/botan/android/.
-The configuration commands used to generate minimal Botan amalgamation files follows for each platform:
+Both files are located at src/plugins/cryptography/botan/android/.

+If you would like to update Botan, you'll need to produce a new amalgamation build.
+The configuration commands used to generate Botan amalgamation files follows for each platform:

 ### Android (ARM)
 python configure.py --cpu=armv5te --os=linux --amalgamation --disable-shared --with-zlib